Soysauc/se_project_aroundtheus/README.md

 08/26/2022
 Incorporated adding and removing card blocks with a functional 'trashcan' button and the addition of responsive image pop-ups.

+10/12/2022
+Refactored code using Object Oriented Programming and JavaScript Classes.
+The functionality did not change from the previous sprint but the code became much more concise and cleaner.
+We kept our scripts separate in order to increase readability.

 **Figma**